Yellow Suit Glitch

 A shinespark suit will be generated if the Super Metroid attaches appropriately to Samus and forces Samus into the crouch pose while she is performing a Crystal Flash.
 The reason the word "appropriately" is used is because sometimes, this method simply does not work for unknown reasons.

 Similar to the previous method, Samus will not be able to move after performing this method unless X-Ray Scope is activated, which would remove the shinespark suit.
-All in all, this is the most limited method for generating a shinespark suit.
+All in all, this and Ridley (Ceres) *CF are the most limited methods for generating a shinespark suit.

 Depending on the timing of the Crystal Flash, the yellow suit glitch may not occur.
 Instead, the effect of the Crystal Flash will occur immediately after Samus reaches 01 energy, and will free Samus from the Super Metroid's stun upon completion.